IBM/Ansible-OpenShift-Provisioning/README.md

 ## Scope

-The goal of this playbook is to setup and deploy an OpenShift cluster on an IBM Z or LinuxONE mainframe utilizing KVM as the virtualization method.
+The goal of this playbook is to setup and deploy a User Provisioned Infrastructure (UPI) OpenShift cluster on an IBM Z or LinuxONE mainframe utilizing KVM as the virtualization method.

 ## Supported operating systems for the localhost (the starting workstation) are:
 * Linux (RedHat and Debian families)